 In order to perform their job successfully, people who work as Political Scientists must consistently demonstrate qualities such as analytical thinking, achievement/effort, and independence.

 Below, you'll find a list of qualities typically required of Political Scientists, ranked by importance:

 Many Political Scientists have earned a graduate degree.
 For example, they may require a master's degree, and some require a doctoral degree, such as a Ph.D., M.D., or J.D..

 Political Scientists may need some on-the-job training, but most candidates will already have the required skills, knowledge, work-related experience, and/or training.

 Political Scientists may benefit from understanding of specialized subject areas, such as law and government, education and training, or history and archeology knowledge.

 The list below shows several areas in which most Political Scientists might want to build proficiency, ranked by importance.

 Political Scientists must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Political Scientists need abilities such as written comprehension, oral expression, and speech clarity in order to perform their job at a high level.
+For example, Political Scientists need abilities such as written comprehension, oral expression, and oral comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Political Scientists, ranked by their relative importance.